Hands on Health Australia

 Hands on Health Australia (HoHA) is an Australian charity and educational partner.
 Since 1987, our organisation has been delivering quality inter-disciplinary health care to the wider Australian community and communities abroad through training, education, research and treatment.

-Our volunteer practitioners offer Chiropractic, Osteopathy, Massage, Myotherapy, Naturopathy, Herbal medicine, Nutrition, Counselling and Acupuncture.
+Our volunteer practitioners offer Chiropractic, Osteopathy, Massage, Myotherapy, Naturopathy, Herbal medicine, Nutrition, Counseling and Acupuncture.
 Some clinics also offer optometry, yoga, and legal advice.

 There are currently 10 volunteer community clinics in Australia and 4 international treatment and training programs.
 Around 30,000 people are reached per year, delivering around 10,000 treatments through the collective efforts of up to 500 HoHA volunteers.